-“The record-breaking number demonstrates how deeply our community cares…we continue to surpass expectation in finding ‘forever homes’ for our four-pawed friends,” said Orange County Mayor Teresa Jacobs.
+“The record-breaking number demonstrates how deeply our community cares…we continue to surpass expectations in finding ‘forever homes’ for our four-pawed friends,” said Orange County Mayor Teresa Jacobs.

 “We can’t do this alone,” acknowledged Dil Luther, manager of Orange County Animal Services.
 “We have an incredible team of staff and volunteers who love animals, and we’re within a tremendous community that does as well.”

 OCAS is expecting another successful month, currently offering the “Pawgust” promotion.
-This promotion reduces dog adoption feets to $15 and cat adoption fees to $10.
+This promotion reduces dog adoption fees to $15 and cat adoption fees to $10.